sraosubhash/Mern-To-Do-Application/README.md

 # Mern-to-do-application
-A Todo app made using MERN stack with features like user login, saving task to database
+A Todo app made using MERN stack with features enabling CRUD applications and uses MVC architecture and saves data in the database.

+#Installation